theship/userfront-nextjs/README.md

-<h1>Security-charging Your Next.js 14 App with Userfront Authentication</h1>
+# Security-charging Your NextJS 14 App with Userfront Authentication

-Are you building a Next.js 14 application and looking for a robust, easy-to-implement authentication solution?
-Look no further!
-In this comprehensive guide, we'll explore how to integrate Userfront into your Next.js 14 project, and then dive deeper into some best practices.
+# [_Summary_]

+Whether you're new to authentication in NextJS or looking to migrate to a modern identity and authentication management system, this guide provides you with the knowledge to build a robust, secure authentication system using Userfront in your NextJS 14 application.

+# [_Overview_]

+As we build increasingly complex applications with NextJS 14, it's crucial to implement authentication and authorization correctly.
+Developers know that Identity Management and Authentication (IAM) is a revenue driver.
+Users need easy security they can place confidence in, and companies need organizational architectures and compliance.

+Are you looking for a modern, easy-to-implement IAM that supports NextJS 14 application design and best practices?
+This article guides you through integrating Userfront authentication into your NextJS 14 app, focusing on security best practices.
+We'll start by covering the basics of Userfront integration, but our main goal is to dive deep into the implementation of a secure, production-ready authentication system.
+We explore:

+1. Client-side authentication flows using Userfront's components and hooks
+2. Secure routing and protected layouts in NextJS 14
+3. Implementing server-side verification for sensitive data access, ensuring authorization checks are performed close to the data source

+Throughout, we emphasize the separation of concerns between client and server, the importance of server-side validation, and the proper handling of JWTs.

+Let's begin by setting up Userfront in a NextJS 14 project, and then we'll progressively build out our secure authentication infrastructure.

-<h2>Part 1: Getting Started with Userfront for Next.js 14</h2>
+## **Getting Started with Userfront for NextJS 14**

-<h3>1.
-Quick Start Guide</h3>
+Userfront provides a comprehensive solution for adding authentication to your NextJS 14 application.
+It offers a free tier with a user data source prepopulated, plug-and-play components, a range of sign-on methods from emails to SSO, custom JWTs, multi-tenancy, and more.
+The Userfront Next SDK integrates seamlessly with NextJS, allowing developers to implement secure authentication quickly and efficiently.

+Before we dive into the advanced implementation details, let's explore the key resources Userfront offers for NextJS developers to get up and running with basic authentication features.
+Here are four essential resources to get you started with Userfront in your NextJS 14 project:

+1. [@userfront/next](https://www.npmjs.com/package/@userfront/next) package on npm provides a set of components and hooks that make it easy to add authentication to your Next.js app.
-Userfront provides an excellent[ Quick Start guide](https://userfront.com/docs/quickstart?v=next) for Next.js 14.
-This guide walks you through the basics of setting up Userfront in your project, including:
+2. [Quick Start guide](https://userfront.com/docs/quickstart?v=next) walks you through the basics of setting up Userfront in your project, including:
     * Installing the Userfront Next.js library
     * Adding the Userfront provider to your layout
     * Creating login, signup, and dashboard pages

-<h3>2. @userfront/next npm Package</h3>

-The[ @userfront/next](https://www.npmjs.com/package/@userfront/next) package on npm is specifically designed for Next.js applications.
-It provides a set of components and hooks that make it easy to add authentication to your Next.js app.

-<h3>3.
-Userfront Next.js Guide</h3>

-For a more in-depth look at integrating Userfront with Next.js, check out the[ Userfront Next.js Guide](https://userfront.com/docs/examples/next).
+3. [Userfront Next.js Guide](https://userfront.com/docs/examples/next) is a more in-depth look at integrating Userfront with Next.js.
 This guide covers:
     * Installation and setup
     * Using the UserfrontProvider
     * Client-side components and hooks
     * Server-side methods and authentication

-<h3>4.
-Running Example</h3>

-To see Userfront in action with Next.js 14, you can explore the[ Userfront Next.js 14 example](https://github.com/userfront/examples/tree/main/next-14) on GitHub.
-This example demonstrates a fully functional authentication setup using Userfront in a Next.js 14 application.
+4. [Userfront NextJS 14 example](https://github.com/userfront/examples/tree/main/next-14) on GitHub is a fully functional authentication setup using Userfront in a NextJS 14 application.

-<h2>Part 2: Best Practices</h2>
+## **Building on the Userfront NextJS 14 example**

-Now that we've covered the basics, let's dive into some best practices for using Userfront with Next.js 14.
-We'll focus on understanding Next.js 14's design principles and how to keep sensitive data secure.
+Now that we've covered the basics, let's dive into some best practices for using Userfront with NextJS 14.
+We'll focus on understanding NextJS 14's design principles and how to keep sensitive data secure.

 <h3>Setting Up the Project</h3>